guyfisher/half-baked/branches/1.5.1/readme.txt

 The Half-Baked theme's default sidebar will automatically display the FlickrRSS, Netflix and Scrobbler plugins inside a Scriptaculous accordion.

 If you're using widgets, there's a built-in accordion widget that displays any widgets you choose.
-Go to the widgets administration panel and add the Half-Baked Accordion widget to the Sidebar 1 widget list.
-Sidebar 1 contains the widgets that will appear in your main sidebar.
+Go to the widgets administration panel and add the Half-Baked Accordion widget to the Main Sidebar widget list.
 Next, open the Accordion widget list and add the widgets that you want displayed inside the Half-Baked Accordion.

 Every widget that you add to the Accordion widget list must have a title.
 If a widget doesn't have a title, it won't have a heading when it's displayed, and your users won't be able to open it by clicking on its heading.